xdslproject/xdsl/README.md

 uv run ruff format
 ```

-Furthermore, all python code must run through [pyright](https://github.com/microsoft/pyright)
+When commiting to xDSL, try to pass all Python code through [pyright](https://github.com/microsoft/pyright) without errors.
-without errors.
 Pyright can be run on all staged files through the
 makefile using `make pyright`.

 > [!IMPORTANT]